 IRS Certified Mail: Reasons Why You Receive These Letters

 Opening the mail is rarely an exciting task but receiving the dreaded IRS certified mail can send even the calmest person into a frenzy.
+You may be asking yourself, why would the IRS send me a letter?
 People start mentally combing through their financial transactions trying to figure out what might be wrong.
-Other people head straight to the web to see if they might be receiving an IRS audit letter.
+Others may head straight to the web to see if they might be receiving an IRS audit letter.

 In reality, though, the IRS sends certified letters for many reasons.
 That letter could be an audit letter, but it could also be a letter asking for identity verification before the IRS releases a tax refund.
 Review these common reasons for receiving IRS certified mail.